pragatipratishrutiswain/PID_9_Citi_Credit_Card_Development_Process/README.md

 ### Personal Banking | Client Requirements Gathering | Client Communication | Product Development | Ideation | PowerPoint | Excel

 ## Objective
-Revolutionize Citi's product offering to better align with evolving customer needs.
+To design the credit card, we will need to come up with a customer-led proposition while thinking outside the box and revolutionize Citi's product offering to better align with the evolving customer needs.

 ## Action
 Launch a new personal branded credit card better suited to its customer needs.

-## Ideation
-To design the credit card, we will need to come up with a customer-led proposition while thinking outside the box.

 ## Task
 - Create questionnaire for a “Loyal-Customer" to better understand the customer needs.<br>